 hrg number of professors hired at hrg E Z+ level r and gender

-2 Data, Rates of Change and Simulation Assumptions
+2 Data, Rates of Change and Model Assumptions

 This simulation uses a Markov-based model to mimic the internal labor market of university professors, including assistant, associate and full professors.
 The results project how various personnel decisions may affect the future gender diversity of faculty.
 The data around which this simulation were built come from the faculty personnel office of a university in the Western United States.
 Twelve years of faculty data were obtained, 2004-05 through 2015-16.
 The data follow the attrition, hiring and promotion of each full-time ladder faculty member.
 Attrition includes all faculty who leave for any reason.
 Hiring includes faculty hired externally for assistant, associate and full professor positions.
 Promotions include faculty who move from assistant to associate professor or from associate to full professor.